 Kaitlin says

-Hi Kris!
+Hello, Kris!
 I use cooked corn.
-Apologies that was unclear - I'll be sure to update the recipe to specify.
+Apologies that was unclear, and I'll update the recipe to specify.
 Hope you enjoy!

 KF says